Nanoplastic and Optical-DOSY

 Standard characterization techniques often fail at the nanoscale, especially when dealing with polydisperse samples (mixtures of different sizes).
 At InspectT, we are developing two cutting-edge techniques that might redefine what is possible.

 Nanoplastics in real-world environments are rarely uniform: They are a chaotic mix of various polymers and sizes.
-As shown in this article, Raman-DOSY (Diffusion Ordered Spectroscopy) can help for their analysis by providing:
+As shown in this article, Raman-DOSY (Diffusion Ordered Spectroscopy) and IR-DOSY (Infrared Diffusion Ordered SpectroscopY) can help for their analysis by providing:

-Simultaneous Analysis: It combines Raman chemical "fingerprinting" with DOSY’s ability to separate components based on their diffusion (size).
+Simultaneous Analysis: It combines Raman and IR chemical "fingerprinting" with DOSY’s ability to separate components based on their diffusion (size).

 Accuracy: It provides a clear map of which polymer is which size, even in a "polydisperse" sample.